telerik/kendo-ui-core/docs/web/tabstrip/overview.md

         );
     </script>

+### Scrollable Tabs

+As of 2015 Q2 (2015.2.624) version Kendo UI TabStrip supports scrollable tabs for `tabPosition` of `"top"` and `"bottom"`.
+During initialization, the widget checks if the tabs fit in the available horizontal space and if not, scroll buttons will appear on the widget sides.
+This behavior is enabled by default, but [can be disabled](/api/javascript/ui/tabstrip#configuration-scrollable).

+If the TabStrip has no fixed width and is placed in a fluid layout, it can re-check whether tab scrolling is necessary, or is no longer required.
+To achieve this, execute the widget's [`resize()` method](/using-kendo-in-responsive-web-pages#individual-widget-resizing), e.g. in `window.resize`.
+The `resize` method will also show the right scroll button if the last and selected tab becomes invisibile as a result of TabStrip shrinking.

+For additional information on the configuration, events, and methods of the widget, check the [TabStrip API](/api/javascript/ui/tabstrip).

-## Select a Tab on Initial Load
+### Select Tab on Initial Load

 It is possible to select a tab and display its associated content upon the initial load.
-There are two (2) ways to accomplish this task:
+There are two ways to accomplish this task:

-1. Add a "k-state-active" class to the DOM element of the tab
+1. Add a `"k-state-active"` class to the DOM element of the tab
-2. Use select() to target and select a tab either by selector or index
+2. Use `select()` to target and select a tab either by selector, or index

-Both approaches will produce the same result.
+Both approaches produce the same result.

-### Select a default tab manually using HTML
+The example below demonstrates how to manually select a default tab using HTML.

+###### Example

     <div id="tabstrip">
         <ul>